Learning the ropes!

 The Importance of Risk Assessments

-Some of the duties our Healthcare Assistants carry out can involve a degree of manual handling.
+Some of the duties our carers carry out can involve a degree of manual handling.
 For example, elements of home help mean collecting and putting away heavy bags of groceries or cleaning products.

 - Avoiding manual handling where possible with equipment like hoists or trolleys